iamjohncaleb/Chef-Lite-Food-Ordering-App/Readme.md

 # React Native Food Ordering Clone

-This project contains all files from the Deliveroo Food Ordering UI clone tutorial.
+This project contains all files from the Chef Lite Food Ordering App.